mckensis/mckensis/README.md

 Hi, I'm Aidan.

-In July 2022 I left hospitality in pursue of a career which is more synced up my interests.
+In July 2022 I left hospitality in pursuit of a career which is more synced up to my interests.

 I am currently working my way through The Odin Project's curriculum.